bcgov/tfrs/openshift-v4/templates/clamav/README.md

 oc process -f ./clamav-dc-pvc.yaml | oc create -f - -n 0ab226-[ENV_NAME]

-Mount the pvc to a pod and add the Clamav database files to the PVC just created
+Mount the pvc to a pod and add the Clamav database files to the PVC just created This PVC will be mounted to /var/lib/clamav in clamav-dc.yaml

 #### Deploy Clamav